 Before you know what makes a narcissist panic, it’s important to understand narcissists’ weaknesses and how they think.

-Narcissism is a defence mechanism that develops as a result of going through a very unpleasant experience at some point in someone’s life that destroys their self-esteem and leaves them ashamed of whom they are.
-This mostly happens in childhood; however, adults can also develop narcissism if they went through such life experience for a long period of time.
+Narcissism is a defence mechanism that a person develops as a result of going through a very unpleasant life experience that destroys their self-esteem and leaves them ashamed of who they are.
+This mostly happens in childhood; however, an adult can also develop narcissism if they went through such life experience for a long period of time.

 “I’m feeling vulnerable and I actually am, I must appear invulnerable so that nobody will dare to hurt me.
-I’m unworthy I must exaggerate my self-importance.”
-Part of narcissist’s thoughts.
+I’m worthless I must exaggerate my self-importance.”
+This is how narcissists think.
 Of course this takes place deep in their mind that most of them have no idea of what is going on.

 What Makes a Narcissist Panic?

-This exaggerated self-importance which is not based on real achievement is destructive for the narcissist and people around him.
-It’s like building a skyscraper with a very poor foundation.
-The earth shakes slightly, it collapses.
+This exaggerated self-importance which is not based on real achievements is destructive for the narcissist and people around them.
+It’s like building a skyscraper on a very poor foundation.
+A little earthquake can make it collapse.
 Anything that challenges this larger than life self-view can make them panic.
 The more their personality is a façade the easier they panic.

 Here are 5 things that can easily make a narcissist panic.

 - Defeat: Nobody likes to be defeated but narcissists dread it.
 Even a small defeat like losing in an argument is unacceptable for some narcissists.
 Try to debate with them on a subject you understand well, and you will notice how they can deflect the subject when they start to sense defeat.